 Return to the heat and add the hot water, stirring to dissolve any hardened sugar on the spoon and the sides of the saucepan.
 For harder to remove sugar on the sides of the saucepan, simply spoon a little of the liquid onto the sides of the pan.

-Allow to cool and use in recipes like Gluten Free Pumpernickel Bread in small amounts to place some or all and of the molasses as well as in Golden Mushroom Soup.
+Allow to cool and use in recipes like Gluten Free Pumpernickel Bread in small amounts to replace some or all and of the molasses as well as in Golden Mushroom Soup.

 Store in a glass container and allow to reach room temperature.
 Then, refrigerate for up to 3 months.